verus-lang/verus/source/docs/guide/src/llmforverusproof.md

 **Practical tips:**
 - We recommend running the agent in a secure container or sandbox, so that you can safely give it the freedom to run Verus and other available tools, without requiring repeated human intervention, e.g., via `--allow-all-tools` (Copilot CLI) or similar options.

-## Provide Provide Access to the Verus Standard Library
+## Provide Verus Resources

-Access to the Verus standard library (`vstd`) offers LLMs at least two benefits:
+Access to the Verus resources, such as standard library ([`vstd`](https://github.com/verus-lang/verus/tree/main/source/vstd)), Verus test ([`rust_verify_test`](https://github.com/verus-lang/verus/tree/main/source/rust_verify_test)), and Verus [guide](https://github.com/verus-lang/verus/tree/main/source/docs/guide/src/) , offers LLMs several benefits:

+1. **Learning Verus syntax**: By examining these resources, LLMs can learn correct Verus idioms.
+This is especially helpful for models that occasionally produce syntax errors.

-1. **Finding helper lemmas**: The `vstd` library contains many useful lemmas that can simplify or enable proofs.
+2. **Finding helper lemmas**: The `vstd` library contains many useful lemmas that can simplify or enable proofs.
 If you don't give LLMs access to `vstd`, they may hallucinate about what lemmas are available.

-2. **Learning Verus syntax**: By examining `vstd` examples, LLMs can learn correct Verus idioms.
-This is especially helpful for models that occasionally produce syntax errors.

-For LLMs to be aware of latest features of Verus, providing the [`rust_verify_test` folder](https://github.com/verus-lang/verus/tree/main/source/rust_verify_test) would be helpful.
+3. **Learning latest features**: `rust_verify_test` is a great resource for LLMs to learn about the most recent features added to Verus.

 Here is a snippet of GPT-5-mini's reasoning log, when provided with the [`lemma_len_intersect`](./assert_assume.md) lemma to prove: